moghya/book-reading/The Design of the Unix Operating System/5_System Calls For File System.md

 in.

-* To avoid such problems, the kernel unlocks the inode at the end of each system call that uses it and not from time when file is opened to when file is closed
+* To avoid such problems, the kernel unlocks the inode at the end of each system call that uses it and not from time when file is opened to when file is closedz